 Alternative Fuel and Advanced Vehicle Job Creation Tax Credit

 A business that manufactures alternative energy products for use in battery, biofuel, and electric vehicle enterprises may claim an annual tax credit for five years.
 The amount of the tax credit is based on the number of eligible new full-time employee jobs.
 Qualified entities must be defined as business enterprises, which do not include retail businesses.
 Credit amounts differ depending on how the county in which the business is located ranks based on unemployment rates and income levels.
 Other conditions apply.
-(Reference Georgia Code 48-7-40)

-Electric Vehicle Supply Equipment (EVSE) Tax Credit
+Electric Vehicle (EV) Charging Station Tax Credit

-An eligible business enterprise may claim an income tax credit for the purchase or lease of qualified EVSE provided that the EVSE is located in the state and accessible to the public.
-The amount of the credit is 10% of the cost of the EVSE, up to $2,500.
-For more information, see the Georgia Department of Natural Resources Alternative Fuels and Tax Credits website.
-(Reference Georgia Code 48-7-40.16)
+An eligible business enterprise may claim an income tax credit for the purchase or lease and installation of qualified EV charging station.
+The EV charging station must be located in Georgia.
+The tax credit is for 10% of the cost of the EV charging station, up to $2,500.
+For more information, including eligibility requirements, see the Georgia Department of Natural Resources Clean Vehicle Tax Credits website.

 Idle Reduction Weight Exemption

-Any motor vehicle equipped with idle reduction technology may exceed the state gross, axle, and tandem weight limits by up to 400 pounds to account for the weight of the technology.
+Any motor vehicle equipped with idle reduction technology may exceed the state gross, axle, and tandem weight limits by up to 550 pounds to account for the weight of the technology.
 To be eligible for the weight exemption, the vehicle operator must be able to present written certification of the weight of the idle reduction technology and demonstrate or certify that the technology is fully functional at all times.
-(Reference Georgia Code 32-6-27)

 High Occupancy Vehicle (HOV) and High Occupancy Toll (HOT) Lane Exemption

 Alternative fuel vehicles (AFVs) displaying the proper alternative fuel license plate may use HOV and HOT lanes, regardless of the number of passengers.
 Qualified AFVs may also use the HOT lanes toll-free.
-AFVs include plug-in electric vehicles and bi-fuel or dual-fuel vehicles that operate on natural gas or propane.
+AFVs include electric vehicles and bi-fuel or dual-fuel vehicles that operate on natural gas or propane.
 Applicants must provide proof they have paid registration fees in full before receiving the license plate.
-This exemption expires September 30, 2019.
-For more information on fees and eligibility for the AFV license plate, see the Georgia Department of Revenue and the Georgia Department of Public Safety websites.
+This exemption expires September 30, 2025.
+For more information on fees and eligibility for the AFV license plate, see the Georgia Department of Public Safety websites.

-All-Electric Vehicle (EV) Rebate - Georgia Power
+Electric Vehicle (EV) Time-Of-Use (TOU) Rate Incentive - Georgia Power

 Laws and Regulations